HSungHee/Deep-Learning/README.md

 ```

 ### Xavier Initialization
+Xavier initialization, originally proposed by Xavier Glorot and Yoshua Bengio in "Understanding the difficulty of training deep feedforward neural networks", is the weights initialization technique that tries to make the variance of the outputs of a layer to be equal to the variance of its inputs.
 ```
 W = tf.get_variable("W", shape=[784, 256], initializer=tf.contrib.laters.xavier.initilizer())
 ```

 ## 11. CNN (Convolutional Neural Network)
+In deep learning, a convolutional neural netowrk (CNN, or ConvNet) is a class of deep neural networks, most commonly applied to analyzing visual imagery.
+CNNs are regularized versions of multilayer perceptrons.
+Multilayer perceptrons usually mean fullly connected networks, that is, each neuron in one layer is connected to all neurons in the next layer.
+The "fully-connectedness" of theses networks makes them prone to overfiitting data.
+Typical ways of regularization include adding some form of magnitude measurement of weights to the loss function.
+CNNs take a different approach towards regularization: they take advantage of the hierarchical pattern in data and assemble more complex patterns using smaller and simpler patterns.
+Therefore, on the scale of connectedness and complexity, CNNs are on the lower extreme.

 * Stride
 * Filter(F)